brookemahoney/loopduplicate.com/docroot/sites/all/modules/contrib/select_or_other/README.txt

 USAGE
 ------------
-Field API integration is available for Boolean, Decimal, Float, and Text field types.
+Field API integration is available for Boolean, Decimal, Float, Text and Taxonomy field types.

 1. In your content type, add a new Text, Taxonomy, Float, Decimal or Boolean field.
 2. Choose the 'Select (or other)' widget option you want.
 3. Configure as required and save.
+4. If you configured Text, Float, Decimal or Boolean fields to have a key|value, use the 'Select or other' field formatter to display the value instead of the key.

 Webform integration is built into Webform 3.